agl-alexglopez/groccing-the-coding-interview/README.md

 You sit down at a fine dining establishment, review the menu, and notice that the special for the night is a superb steak and lobster dish, market price.
 After ordering said dish, you receive your meal but immediately notice some problems.
 You call over the waiter to solemnly inform him that the bread for the table is too warm, your steak is exceedingly juicy, and your lobster is excessively buttery.
 Your folks back home always taught you that too much of a good thing does more harm than good.
 Responsibly, you send the food back hoping the kitchen will remedy these egregious errors and provide the appropriate dining experience.

 If the above scenario resonates with you, then you have stumbled upon the right place in your coding interview preparation journey.
-Why prepare for coding interviews in languages like Python, Java, or C++ with exceptionally helpful standard libraries?
-Just do it in C. Success has two C's for a reason.
+Why prepare for coding interviews in languages like Python, Java, or C++?
+Who needs helpful standard libraries and Leetcode's browser compiler?
+Just use C. Success has two C's for a reason.

-Let us compile our tests and solutions in pure C, as K&R intended.
+Compile your tests and solutions in pure C, as K&R intended.

 ## About This Repository